 TGaz Editor: Modify the paragraph in P78L14-18 as shown below:

 The Max Session Exp field is the time before which a new measurement exchange between the ISTA and RSTA should be initiated and completed.
 This value is computed as 2(Max Session Exp + 8) milliseconds.
-The range of valid values for Max Session Exp is 0 to 15 with corresponding maximum time duration values ranging from 256 milliseconds to 140 minutes.
 The Max Session Exp field is reserved in an initial FTM Request frame.